Term of Office

 Finally, add it to your Home screen

 - You may need to find it.
 On some phones you can swipe up from your home screen to reach the list of installed apps.
-The Hub will be shown as WACD Hub.
+The Hub will be shown as WACD is the Washington Association of Conservation Districts Hub.

 - Hold down that icon and select Add to home screen.